In The Handmaid's Tale Season 3 Premiere, June Faces The Consequences Of Her Decision

 So, I’ve come around.
 It makes sense, narratively, for June to have made this drastic and selfish decision.
 Her baby with Nick (Max Minghella) is on the way to Canada so she can have a better life — and so The Handmaid’s Tale can keep going for another season.
 As she tells Nick, she knows she’s going to die in that Gilead.
 Yet as she says it, she stares at the graffiti on the wall: “Nolite Bastardes Carborundorum.”

 June won’t let the bastards go down without a fight.
-Season 3, of course, will depict that fight.
+Season three, of course, will depict that fight.

 Though there’s one fight June might have to give up.
 After the van drives away, June heads straight to Mackenzies’ house to pick up Hannah (Jordana Bankole) and get out with Commander Lawrence (Bradley Whitford), who promised to help.
 But she’s intercepted by Hannah’s adoptive mom (Amy Landecker), who feels equally attached to the admittedly adorable kid.
 The mothers breach Gileadean class lines to have a heartbreaking conversation about the one topic they know best: Hannah’s loves, Hannah’s habits.
 In their minds, both have equal claims to the word “mother.”